Shrinkage Methods for Treatment Choice: Shrinkage methods

 Hence, similar to $\bm{w}^{\ast}(\kappa)$, we propose the following shrinkage factors:

-We can also consider other shrinkage rules, such those that shrink toward the weighted average of the estimates.
-However, since analyzing the maximum regrets of such shrinkage rules is burdensome, we focus on the shrinkage rule proposed in Section \ref{SubSec:choice} in subsequent sections.
+As discussed above, we can consider shrinkage rules that shrink toward a general location such as a regression estimate or a weighted average estimate.
+However, because analyzing the maximum regrets of such shrinkage rules is computationally extensive, we focus on the shrinkage rule proposed in Section \ref{SubSec:choice} in subsequent sections.